lydstyl/200328-dokimo/README.md

 Create receipts and other documents for your tenant(s).

-DOKIMO vous permet d'éditer des documents immobiliers pour vos locataires tels que l'avis d'échéance, la quittance de loyer, le reçu partiel de paiement...
+DOKIMO vous permet d'éditer des documents immobiliers pour vos locataires tels que l'avis d'échéance, la quittance de loyer, le reçu partiel de loyer...

 To do:

 - fix disable del lessor or tenant when a batch depend on it (Toast or no button when batch depends)
-- batch green indicator if term already paid and red if not
+- batch green indicator if term already paid and red if not // to add when
 - loading animation everywhere
+- forgot password
+- css
+- video
+- db security

+Maybe:

+- create collection properties & rentals instead of batches to be able to add expenses & calculate the profitability
-- rent change letter --> last indicator and when when create a batch
+- rent change letter with last indicator and batch begin date
-- regularization of charges, water counter --> or do this appart with node.js
+- regularization of charges with water counters or do this appart with node.js